Most sore throat are not caused by bacteria. Below are some common reasons for a sore throat.

-What it feels like: Your throat is continually raw and scratchy, and you may feel congested and fatigue.
-There may also be a pattern to your pain--say, every September (hay fever), each time you pet the cat (Animal dander), or when you're around secondhand smoke.
+What it feels like: Your throat is continually raw and scratchy, and you may feel congested and itching.
+There may also be a pattern to your pain -- say, every September (hay fever), each time you pet the cat (Animal dander), or when you're around secondhand smoke.

 What's really going on: Your throat pain is caused by postnasal drip triggered by allergies or nasal irritants.

 How to treat it: When it comes to airborne allergens and irritants, avoidance is the best medicine.
 Reduce your exposure to dust mites, for example, by encasing your pillows and mattress in allergen proof covers.
-Prescription nasal sprays containing topical steroids or mast cell inhibitors can help reduce a postnasal drip.
+Antihistamine medications can help (e.g. Zyrtec, Allegra, Claritin, Benadryl) and are all over-the-counter.
+Certain nasal sprays (such as Flonase) can help when you have a persistent sore throat with congestion.

 What it feels like: Burning worsens after a meal and when you lie down.
 You may also notice heartburn or a sour taste in your mouth.
 No other cold or flu-like symptoms are present.